Prospective litigants should be cautious, write Matt Norwood and Abbas Kassam

 Matt Norwood is a partner in the Toronto office of Ridout & Maybee LLP and a member of the IP litigation group.

-Abbas Kassam is a lawyer in Ridout & Maybee LLP’s IP Litigation and Cannabis IP practice groups.
+Abbas Kassam is a lawyer in Ridout & Maybee LLP’s IP Litigation group.